 - Lack of data: If you lack historical sales data or visibility of your analytics, deriving insights is difficult.
 Robust inventory management software like Easyship makes it simple to compile and evaluate data for analysis.

 - Lack of inventory control: Accurate inventory counts are essential to demand planning.
 If you lack an effective inventory management strategy, you risk making predictions based on discrepancies that can be misleading.

 - Unreliable supply chain: For best accuracy, your forecasts should account for the time it takes for inventory to arrive from vendors, and you should find your optimal reorder point.

 Forecasting demand gets easier when you understand what drives demand.
 Sure, your customers all have individual preferences for products but larger economic forces are also at work, including:

 Seasonality is the fluctuation of order volume during a specific period.
-For example, it’s no secret that sales spike around the holidays, back to school and Cyber Monday.
-Nor is it surprisingly that tank tops sell better during warmer months.
+For example, it’s no secret that sales spike around the holidays, back to school, and Cyber Monday.
+Nor is it surprising that tank tops sell better during warmer months.

 The trick is to uncover how consumers relate to your unique products in light of various cyclical conditions – not all of which are driven by temperatures, life events like holidays, or incentives like promotions.

 Seasonality may induce you to reduce inventory during slow periods and increase stock during peak seasons.

 Your eCommerce store can ship to customers all over the world.
 But where your customers live can impact demand.
 Different nations and cultures have varied needs, wants and expectations that fluctuate.
 Your least popular item in the US may be your top-seller in Scandinavia.
 Don't overlook sales variance by country if you’re selling or planning to sell overseas.

 Different product types see different schedules of demand.
 High-price luxury items see fewer purchases than iPhone cases that are replaced with every new model.